Well Child Visit at 1 Month

 - Begin to plan your return to work or school.
 Arrange for childcare for your baby.
 Talk to your baby's pediatrician if you need help finding childcare.
 Make a plan for how you will pump your milk during the work or school day.
-Plan to leave plenty of breast milk with adults who will care for your child.
+Plan to leave plenty of breast milk with adults who will care for your baby.

 - Find time for yourself.
 Ask a friend, family member, or your partner to watch the baby.
 Do activities that you enjoy and help you relax.

 - Ask for help if you feel sad, depressed, or very tired.
 These feelings should not continue after the first 1 to 2 weeks after delivery.
 They may be signs of postpartum depression, a condition that can be treated.
 Treatment may include talk therapy, medicines, or both.
 Talk to your baby's pediatrician so you can get the help you need.
 Tell him or her about the following or any other concerns you have: